Sarah Catherine Fraley Hallowell: New Century for Women

 New Century for Women was an eight-page weekly paper created and managed by the Women's Centennial Executive Committee of Philadelphia.
 It was "devoted to the Industrial interest of women" by promoting choice, equal pay for equal work, and greater financial and social autonomy.

 New Century Club

 The New Century Club was a woman's organization that was established in 1877 to improve the lives of women.
 It had committees for working women, municipal affairs and self-education.
 Rather than portraying the opinions of the "radical" viewpoints of some of its members, the Hallowell, its first president, said that they only "whispered... [the] logic of suffrage."
 As the organization evolved, they moved into social reform.

 Public Ledger

 Hallowell was the associate editor, literary editor, and writer of "Household" for the Public Ledger.
 She was at the Ledger for 18 years. beginning in 1877.

 Death

-She died on March 17, 1914, in Philadelphia, Pennsylvania, where she was buried at Woodland Cemetery.
+She died on March 17, 1914, in Philadelphia, Pennsylvania.